 Macquarie Park Bus Priority and Capacity Improvements

-Transport for NSW and Roads and Maritime Services will improve the road network in Macquarie Park as part of the Bus Priority Infrastructure Program, which aims to increase the reliability and efficiency of bus services, while easing congestion for all road users.
+Transport for NSW and Roads and Maritime Services have completed stage 1 work to improve the road network in Macquarie Park as part of the Bus Priority Infrastructure Program, which aims to increase the reliability and efficiency of bus services, while easing congestion for all road users.

 Macquarie Park is a rapidly growing residential, commercial and shopping district, needing long-term bus and road improvements to support the area’s future growth.
 We are carrying out road and intersection upgrades to improve the reliability and efficiency of bus services, while easing congestion and improving traffic flow for all road users in the area.

-This project will be delivered as part of the Bus Priority Infrastructure Program.
-We will do the work in two stages.
+This project is delivered as part of the Bus Priority Infrastructure Program.
+Roads and Maritime is completing the works in two stages.

-As part of the Sydney Metro Northwest construction, the Epping to Chatswood rail line is scheduled to temporarily close from late 2018 for about seven months.
-During this period, the Temporary Transport Plan will be implemented to replace the rail line with additional buses
+As part of the Sydney Metro Northwest construction, the Epping to Chatswood rail line is scheduled to temporarily stay closed from late 2018 for about seven months.
+During this period, the Temporary Transport Plan is implemented to replace the rail line with additional buses.

 The road and intersection upgrades will support the running of buses and improve traffic flow in the area.
-These will be constructed from early 2018 and will be completed in time for the Temporary Transport Plan bus service.
+These stage 1 upgardes are complete for the Temporary Transport Plan bus service.

-Stage 1 work will include adjustments to lanes, medians, traffic islands, traffic lights, footpaths, drainage, utilities and road pavements.
-These upgrades will take place at:
+Stage 1 work included adjustments to lanes, medians, traffic islands, traffic lights, footpaths, drainage, utilities and road pavements.
+These upgrades were carried out at:

 - the intersection of Herring Road and Epping Road